artefactual-labs/mets-validator/README.md

 - cannot create output file: 73

 If validation completes normally then the exit value will reflect the number of files that failed to validate.
 So one failed validation will return -1.
 6 invalid files will return -6, and so on.
 If all METS files are valid, then the exit value is 0.

+## Using Docker

+Build the image:

+    $ docker build -t mets-validator .

+We need to make the contents of the AIP available inside the container with Docker volumes.

+    $ export AIPDIR="/mnt/aip-store/aip-foobar"
+    $ docker run -it --rm --name mets-validator --volume "$AIPDIR:/aip" mets-validator /aip/data/METS.89588fdc-e76b-4f18-9d96-588ec54a0b73.xml

+`docker run` exits with the exit code of the validator.